 Here are some of the top-paying trade jobs on the market listed from lowest to highest salary (please click on the salary link for the most updated salary):

 Primary duties: Licensed practical nurses work under the direction of doctors and registered nurses.
 They take detailed notes to update patients’ charts and inform their supervising doctor and nurse of any changes.

 LPNs can work in a variety of different settings including hospitals, nursing homes, clinics and residential homes.
-LPNs may be required to work longer than 8-hour workdays and need to be physically fit to be able to provide patients with hands-on care.
+LPNs may be required to work longer than eight-hour workdays and be physically fit to be able to provide patients with hands-on care.